-As we look to the future, Occupiers and their Landlords will be having conversations about the benefits to each party of varying existing lease provisions.
-Occupiers will be looking for additional flexibility to futureproof their businesses.
+As we look to the future, tenants and their landlords will be having conversations about the benefits to each party of varying existing lease provisions.
+Tenants will be looking for additional flexibility to futureproof their businesses.
 Landlords will be seeking a variation of lease terms which can add value and provide additional collateral for Lenders.

 If you are considering lease variations, please contact the Barr Ellison Commercial Property Team to talk through your proposals and how these can best be captured within a binding Variation Document that is SDLT efficient.

 Advice on the legal structure of sale and leaseback transactions which would allow businesses to remain in occupation of their current operating sites while raising much needed cash in the short term.

 If you are considering lease variations, get in touch to talk through how these can best done most effectively.

 This case demonstrates the impact of technology on practices that have developed prior to that technology.

 The case provides a lesson to all involved in the sale/purchase of a property.
 Make it clear, from the outset, both in negotiations and in the contract, what is included in the sale and [...]

 The High Court has granted the European Medicines Agency the right to appeal its decision that its Canary Wharf lease has not been frustrated by Brexit.